plazajan/Prolog-Arrays/README.md

 >Arguments:
       `Array` - a term representing array.
       `Position` - a non-empty list of natural numbers (>=0).
-      `NewElement` - a term (typically atom but variables and open terms allowed.
+      `NewElement` - a term (typically atom but variables and open terms are allowed).
       `NewArray` - a variable.

 >Result: